smartcontractkit/documentation/docs/beta-launch/avasummit/overview.md

 Use Chainlink VRF to build reliable smart contracts for any applications that rely on unpredictable outcomes.
 Also, check our blog to learn how Chainlink VRF enables [35+ Blockchain RNG Use Cases](https://blog.chain.link/blockchain-rng-use-cases-enabled-by-chainlink-vrf/).

+Check the [developer documentation](/docs/chainlink-vrf/) to learn how to use Chainlink VRF.

+> 📘
+>
-Check the [developer documentation](/docs/chainlink-vrf/) to learn how to use Chainlink VRF. **Important Note** : The [Subscription Manager User-Interface](https://vrf.chain.link/) is not live for Avalanche yet.
-Therefore, the following guide will explain how to test Chainlink VRF on [Avalanche Fuji Testnet](https://docs.avax.network/build/tutorials/platform/fuji-workflow/).
+> The [Subscription Manager User-Interface](https://vrf.chain.link/) is not available for Avalanche yet, so this guide explains how to test Chainlink VRF programmatically on the [Avalanche Fuji Testnet](https://docs.avax.network/build/tutorials/platform/fuji-workflow/).

 ### Requirements